 - A Real Life tragic incident involving The Cat in the Hat balloon knocking over a lamppost and injuring a woman resulted in new wind restrictions for the balloons, and new size restrictions for their designs, which in turn forced the retirement of many longtime favorites, including The Pink Panther and Woody Woodpecker.
 A similar incident involving a balloon of the M&M's characters less severely injured a little girl, who notably pleaded that Macy's not retire it on her account.
 It was, however, removed anyway in 2007, to be replaced with a float saluting Broadway.

 - Probably the franchise most represented in the parade over the years would be Peanuts, usually Snoopy (with or without Woodstock), but also for a few years represented by two balloons, one of Charlie Brown, the other of the elusive football he's trying to kick.
 Most likely various Muppet based balloons (Kermit, Grover, Big Bird) would be next, followed by Disney (Mickey Mouse, Donald Duck, Goofy, Buzz Lightyear, various one-year balloons celebrating upcoming Disney films).

-- This Coca-Cola Super Bowl ad, featuring a competition between a fictional Stewie Griffin balloon and a re-creation of the classic Underdog balloon.
-The Charlie Brown balloon is the one who emerges victorious.
+- This Coca-Cola ad from Super Bowl XLII, featuring a competition between a fictional Stewie Griffin balloon and a re-creation of the classic Underdog balloon.
+The Charlie Brown balloon is the one who emerges victorious at the end.

-- One of the first (if not THE first) meta references on The Simpsons involved the real life 1990 debut of the Bart Simpson balloon.
+- One of the first meta-references on The Simpsons (if not the first) involved the real-life 1990 debut of a Bart Simpson balloon.